 What are the clinic hours?

-* Please note that our front desk is available and answers the phone until 5:00pm.
+*Please note that our front desk is staffed and answers the phone until 4:00pm Monday-Thursday.

 How do I make an appointment?

 Simply call the main phone line at 763-559-7050 to speak with our staff to set up an appointment.
 Once you call and request to be seen, you will be matched with a qualified provider to meet your needs.

 The first appointment is referred to as the "intake appointment".
 At this first appointment, your provider will ask you many questions to gain insight about your current circumstances.
 These questions may inquire about the types of problems you are experiencing, your personal and family history, and medical history.
 You will then develop a "treatment plan" with your provider, which serves as a baseline for measuring your progress in treatment.

 Click here for frequently asked questions about the first appointment.

 Please make sure to have all paperwork completed prior to your appointment.